yuliyasamofalova/ytdl_split/README.md

 # ytdl_split

-[YouTube-dl](https://github.com/ytdl-org/youtube-dl) is a Python code to obtain YouTube data However, it stores collected metadata in the file names.
+[YouTube-dl](https://github.com/ytdl-org/youtube-dl) is a Python code to obtain YouTube data.
+However, it stores collected metadata in the file names.

-This code obtains the metadata for the files from YouTube, collected with the help of youtube-dl code.
+**ytdl_split** obtains the metadata for the files from YouTube, collected with the help of youtube-dl code.

 It also formats the year corresponding the following format type “dd-mm-yy”.
 The data is encoded as UTF-8 CSV file.